Kimovx/Project-Performance-Analytics-Dashboard/README.md

 ### ⚙️ Engineering

-Tracks progress across Base Design and Detailed Design for Civil and Electrical disciplines.
+Tracks progress across Base Design and Detailed Design for the Electrical discipline.

 | Metric | Value |
 |---|---|